Best States for Animals

 • Vulnerability to Climate Change: Full Weight (~6.67 Points)

-Note: This metric is determined by taking the average number of days of climate shift index values of 3 or higher, based on Climate Central data from December 2023 through February 2024.
-Record-shattering temperatures and widespread local heat extremes are among the deadliest weather-related hazards, so the greater the number of days, the more vulnerable to climate change we consider the state.
+Note: This metric is determined by taking the average number of days of climate shift index values of 3 or higher, based on Climate Central data from June 2024 through August 2024.
+The greater the number of days, the more vulnerable to climate change we consider the state.

 Animal Wellness – Total Points: 20